 OLYMPUS DIGITAL CAMERA

-Once we took her back to Port Shepstone so she could show her Mom and Gran that Jess was fine.
+Once we took Thembi back to Port Shepstone so she could show her Mom and Gran that Jess was fine.
+She had left them at age thirteen to go and work as a domestic servant for a family in Chatsworth.

-Thembi met a guy who was very good to her and was very happy but tragically she then contracted AIDS; Aitch pitched right in and arranged to meet the chief HIV / AIDS doctor in charge at King Edward.
-She saw to it that Thembi got her treatment on time.
+Thembi longed for a boyfriend, and when she met a guy who was very good to her she was very happy.
+But tragically she then contracted AIDS; Aitch pitched right in and arranged to meet the chief HIV / AIDS doctor in charge at King Edward, who saw to it that Thembi got good treatment and got it in time.
 She sickened rather quickly though, and grew weak.

 Jess wrote to her when I visited her in Addington:

-She died in Addington hospital.
+She died on the 19th of August 2010 in the Albert Luthuli hospital, after a stay in Addington hospital.
 I took her boyfriend and her brother Dumi in the kombi to buy a coffin and then to fetch her body; then arranged for them to get her remains – and themselves – to Port Shepstone.

 Well, twenty nine anyway.
 Me n Aitch would have been married 29yrs today!
 A toast and good memories!
 We were together 26yrs, married 23, and I got 34yrs of kids value out of it (19 plus 15)!
 Add all that together = 100yrs.